 Arvida Group has a well-established organisational structure.
 Services are planned, coordinated, and are appropriate to the needs of the residents.
-The village manager supported by a clinical manager, oversees the day-to-day operations of the service.
+The village manager is supported by a clinical manager, and oversees the day-to-day operations of the service.
 The organisational strategic plan informs the site-specific operational objectives which are reviewed on a regular basis.
-Arvida Mayfair

-Lifecare has an established quality and risk management system.
+Arvida Rhodes on Cashmere is implementing the Arvida quality and risk management system.
 Quality and risk performance is reported across various meetings and to the organisation's management team.
-Arvida Mayfair Lifecare collates clinical indicator data and benchmarking occurs.
-There are human resources policies including recruitment, selection, orientation and staff training and development.
+Arvida Rhodes on Cashmere collates clinical indicator data and benchmarking occurs.
+There are human resources policies, including recruitment, selection, orientation and staff training and development.

 The service has an induction programme in place that provides new staff with relevant information for safe work practice.
 There is an in-service education/training programme covering relevant aspects of care and support and external training is supported.
 Competencies are maintained.
 Health and safety systems are in place for hazard reporting and management of staff wellbeing.
 The organisational staffing policy aligned with contractual requirements and included skill mixes.
-Residents and families/whānau reported that staffing levels are adequate to meet the needs of the residents.
+Residents and family/whānau reported that staffing levels are adequate to meet the needs of the residents.
 The service ensures the collection, storage, and use of personal and health information of residents and staff is secure, accessible, and confidential.